cyrusfu/Data-scientist-python-datacamp/README.md

 # Data-scientist-python-datacamp
-Notes of data scientist with python track -- data camp
+Notes of data scientist with python track(course from datacamp)